How to Do a Technical SEO Audit (With Free Tools)

 What Is the Best Tool for a Technical SEO Audit?

-Performing a technical SEO audit often requires multiple tools – one for checking crawlability, another for speed, and others for security, and mobile-friendliness.
+Performing a technical SEO audit often requires multiple tools.
+One for checking crawlability, another for speed, and others for security and mobile-friendliness.
 Since no single tool covers all seven major checks, audits can quickly become time-consuming and complicated.

 Instead of juggling multiple platforms, WebYes streamlines the process, helping you quickly identify critical technical SEO issues.
 This means less time spent diagnosing problems and more time optimising your website for better performance.